Tundra-Editor/Tundra-Docs/docs/important/navmesh.md

 ![navmesh checklist](../_images/navmesh_checklist.png)

-Layer is as crucial as marking the object as static; without it, enemies won't be able to walk on said object, regardless of if it's baked or not.
+Layer and tag is as crucial as marking the object as static; without it, enemies won't be able to walk on said object, regardless of if it's baked or not.

 See [NavMesh bake](layers-and-tags) for more information.